wei-qi-home/wei-qi-home.github.io/_pages/about.md

   - Energy, mobility, and their citywide synergy (e.g., energy storage, battery swapping, shared autonomous electric vehicles）
   - Sharing economy (e.g., vehicle sharing,  energy omni-sharing)

-* Methodologies: Data-driven optimization, stochastic modeling, machine learning and reinforcement learning, queueing theory, and location theory.

 * Collaborations: JD.com, Meituan, Amap, Dongchedi (ByteDance’s automotive platform), the Sustainable Mobility Agency of Montreal, etc.

 Biography
 ---
 Wei Qi is a tenured Associate Professor in the Department of Industrial Engineering at Tsinghua University.
 He is also an adjunct professor in operations management at the Desautels Faculty of Management at McGill University, where he was a tenured associate professor.
 He also served as Strategic Advisor of the China Energy Group, Energy Analysis, and Environmental Impacts Division at the Lawrence Berkeley National Laboratory.
 His research has contributed to smart-city operations concerning urban energy, mobility, retail logistics, and climate adaptation.
-He has lead research projects (mostly as the lead PI), sponsored by agencies including the National Natural Science Foundation of China (NSFC), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+In doing so, he employes and advances the methodologies of data-driven optimization, machine learning, queueing theory and location analysis, etc. He has lead research projects (mostly as the lead PI), sponsored by agencies including the National Natural Science Foundation of China (NSFC), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 His industry and municipality partners include JD.com, Amap, Meituan, and the Sustainable Mobility Agency of Montreal.
 The outcomes of his research have appeared in journals and proceedings including _Operations Research_, _Management Science_, _Manufacturing & Service Operations Management_, _IEEE Transactions_ in Power Systems, and Neurips.
 Wei earned a Ph.D. from UC Berkeley, an M.S. from UCLA, and a B.E. from Zhejiang University, China.

-Wei received academic awards including INFORMS SOLA Chuck ReVelle Rising Star Award, INFORMS ENRE Best Publication Award in Energy, INFORMS TSL Best Paper Award, etc. Joint work with students received recognitions, such as (twice) being a finalist for the INFORMS Undergraduate Operations Research Prize.
+Wei received academic awards including the INFORMS SOLA Chuck ReVelle Rising Star Award, the INFORMS ENRE Best Publication Award in Energy, the INFORMS ENRE Best Publication Award in Natural Resources (twice), and the INFORMS TSL Best Paper Award.
+Joint work with students received recognitions, such as (twice) being a finalist for the INFORMS Undergraduate Operations Research Prize.
 As a recognition of his efforts in teaching data analytics, he received the 2020 Distinguished Teaching Award from the Desautels Faculty of Management at McGill University.

 For Prospective Postdocs/Students:
 ---